 You are also welcome to join a guided hiking tour with a professional guide who will explore the wild lunar landscapes of the park with you on foot.
 Hike past craters, bizarre rock structures and through tunnel tubes made of cooled lava.
 This way you get a good impression of the immense forces of nature that have worked here.

 There is another parking lot near the junction to the Fire Mountains that says Echadero de los Camellos.
 A camel safaris start from here several times a day.
 The “ships of the desert” transport you on the route of the volcanoes through a threatening landscape that could have come from an early epoch of the earth.

 Our Excursions to the Timanfaya

-Season: All‑season Days: Tuesday and Thursday Duration: 7 hours An exciting expedition in safari style into fascinating volcanic landscapes.
+Season: All‑season Days: Tuesday, Thursday, Saturday Duration: 7 hours An exciting expedition in safari style into fascinating volcanic landscapes.
 The volcanic imprint is omnipresent in the south of Lanzarote.
 With the 4x4 convertible minibus, which is like a…explore

-Season: All‑season Days: Daily except Sunday Duration: 2 or 3,5 or 5,5 hours An exhilarating tour through the beautiful Lanzarote with the unique Polaris Slingshot.
+Season: All‑season Days: Daily except Sunday Duration: 5,5 hours An exhilarating tour through the beautiful Lanzarote with the unique Polaris Slingshot.
 The open roadster on 3 wheels undoubtedly provides a unique driving experience and driving pleasure without…explore